-The percentage of women who, according to surveys carried out by the confectionery industry and media organizations, say they’d rather have chocolate than sex.
-The percentile varies greatly from country to country, indicating it’s not just the quality of chocolate but cultural influences that are at work.
-The lowest percentile comes from Ireland, where a 2010 survey found 20% of women would rather have chocolate than sex.
-A 2012 GratisPoint survey in France, where some of the best chocolate in world is made, found it was as high as 49%, and a 2007 poll by Cadbury in England found it was only marginally higher at 52%.
-In America, a survey by the Chocolate Manufacturers Association came in with a massive 70%, later bumped up to an even more impressive 73% by a 2011 “tracking survey” by Saatchi Wellness in New York.
-Consumers can draw their own conclusions, particularly as few, if any, of the polls asked what kind of sex women were or were not having, or what kind of chocolate they preferred.
-At least it’s clear Irish women have lost little of their romance and passion…
+The percentage of women who, according to surveys, say they’d rather have chocolate than sex.
+The figure varies from country to country, indicating it’s not just the type of chocolate that has an influence but also cultural differences.
+The lowest percentile is in Ireland where a 2010 survey found 20% of women would rather have chocolate than sex.
+A 2012 GratisPoint survey in France, home to some of the best chocolate in world, found it was as high as 49%.
+Whereas a 2007 poll by Cadbury in England found it was only marginally higher at 52%.
+In America, a survey by the Chocolate Manufacturers Association came in with a massive 70%, later bumped up to an even more impressive 73% in a 2011 tracking survey by Saatchi Wellness.

 - Chocolate satisfies even when it has gone soft.